1. Origin

 5. Character

-Despite its wild origins and exotic appearance, the Savannah is generally very friendly, affectionate and above all curious.
-They are known to be alert, active and enterprising - they are always looking for adventure.
+Despite its wild origins and exotic appearance, the Savannah is generally very friendly, affectionate, and above all, curious.
+They are known for being alert, active, and enterprising.
+They are always looking for adventure.

-In addition, they are very people-oriented.
-Because they are so curious and enterprising, they find it very interesting to follow their owner and his activities all day long.
+In addition, they are particularly people-oriented.
+Because they are so curious and enterprising, they find it very interesting to follow their owner and their activities closely throughout the day.
 They are also very intelligent and eager to learn.
-They quickly understand the cause and effect of their own actions, but also those of their owner.
-For example, it is also easy to teach them a game such as "fetch".
-Due to their loyal, affectionate and playful nature, the Savannah is sometimes called "the dog among cats".
+They quickly understand the cause and effect of their own actions, as well as those of their owner.
+For example, it is also easy to teach them a game like "fetching."
+Due to their loyal, affectionate, and playful nature, the Savannah is sometimes called "the dog among cats."

-The above character traits are derived from the breed standard, and are therefore less applicable to higher generations.
-After all, the genes of the serval have a greater influence on the F1 to F3, and with these hybrid cats a less domesticated temperament must be taken into account.
-With these generations, an owner must be prepared for a more shy character, whereby the cats are also less easy to approach, especially by strangers.
-The territorial drive is also greater with these generations, whereby an owner must pay attention to behavior such as fierce defense and fanatical marking of the territory with urine (spraying).
+The characteristics just mentioned stem from the breed standard and are therefore applicable to a lesser extent to higher generations.
+After all, the serval's genes have a greater influence on the F1 through F3 cats, and a less domesticated temperament must be taken into account with these hybrid cats.
+With these generations, an owner must be prepared for a shyer temperament, whereby the cats are also less receptive to being approached, particularly by strangers.
+Territoriality is also greater in these generations, and an owner must watch out for behaviors such as fiercely defending and fanatically marking territory with urine (spraying).

-Breeders of purebred Savannahs do not only select for appearance, but also for character and temperament.
-These are passed on to a greater or lesser extent by the parents to their offspring.
-However, it is not only hereditary factors that play a role - the circumstances in which a kitten grows up, and the events that take place in its first weeks and months of life also influence the final character of a cat.
-Breeders therefore offer their cats and kittens a homely and safe environment to grow up in, and invest energy and time in socializing kittens.
+Breeders of purebred Savannahs select not only for appearance but also for character and temperament.
+These are, after all, passed on to their offspring by the parents to a greater or lesser extent.
+However, it is not only hereditary factors that play a role.
+The circumstances in which a kitten grows up and the events that take place during its first weeks and months of life also influence the cat's eventual character.
+We therefore offer the cats and kittens a home-like and safe environment to grow up in and invest energy and time in socializing the kittens.

 6. Behavior

-With a Savannah you bring an athletic, active and enterprising cat into your home.
-It is important for this breed that they can get rid of their energy by moving a lot - running, jumping and climbing - and playing.
-A Savannah therefore needs more space than the average house cat.
-Moreover, they are above average good hunters!
+With a Savannah, you bring an athletic, active, and enterprising cat into your home.
+It is important for this breed to be able to expend their energy by moving around a lot—running, jumping, and climbing—and playing.
+Consequently, a Savannah needs more space than the average house cat.
+Moreover, they are exceptionally good hunters!

-Mice and birds, flies and moths, frogs and spiders – anything small and moving is best kept away from a Savannah.
-They can amuse themselves for hours with prey, whether it is live or made from toys.
-They are extremely well entertained by hunting games – preferably interactive ones in which the owner also plays a role – but can also play well on their own.
+Mice and birds, flies and moths, frogs and spiders – anything small and moving had better stay away from a Savannah.
+They can entertain themselves for hours with prey, whether live or toy.
+They are extremely amused by hunting games, preferably interactive ones in which the owner also plays a role, but they can also play perfectly well on their own.

 Due to their social and affectionate nature, Savannahs are not suited to being left alone all day.
-They are very devoted to their owner and appreciate human company.
-However, they appreciate a cat companion just as much - they quickly find a connection with most cats, and this does not necessarily have to be a pedigree cat.
-Due to their playful nature, Savannahs are good to keep in a family with (small) children and they generally get along well with dogs.
+They are very devoted to their owner and greatly appreciate human company.
+However, they appreciate a feline companion just as much.
+They quickly bond with most cats, and this does not necessarily have to be a purebred.
+Because of their playful character, Savannahs are well-suited to families with (small) children and generally get along very well with dogs.

 Vocalizing